xrdocs/ncs5500/_tutorials/ncs5500-chassis-new-generation-commons.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/D57C38pcfyo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>{: .align-center}
 .

-**Mea Culpa**: At multiple occasions, I said "RP-2" instead of "RP-E", probably not help clarifying the options available.
+**Mea Culpa**: At multiple occasions, I said "RP-2" instead of "RP-E", certainly creating some confusions to the watcher.
 So the chronology of the route processor options are: RP, RP-E and RP2-E. That's the last one we are introducing today.
 {: .notice--info}

 ## New parts for NCS5500 Chassis